BrunoAFK/Simple-Dotfile-Saver/README.md

 ## Basic Description
 There are plenty of ways to save dotfiles at the moment, but they seemed quite big for what I needed.
 All I need is the ability to choose which configs to backup (in a simpler way), to automatically watch these files in the background and push to git as soon as we see there is a change.

-### What will the script do?

-1. Checking curl and git installation
-2. validating given remote git repo URL
-3. Create all folders that we need (2 of them)
-4. Download the main script that will push updates to your repo
-5. Giving permissions to that script
-6. We will create the external file with variables (in the future i will add more things, so this will be nice to have)
-7. Script will create basic .dotfiles-location file
-8. Init git bare repo
-9. Removing untracked files from the status
-10. Add your remote repo
-11. Stash all files from .dotfiles-location to stash
-12. Make initial commit
-13. Push files to new git repo
-14. Create a cron job

 ## What are dotfiles